 The project will require screening that will identify individuals most in need of integrated services.
 In addition to the screening previously described for physical and behavioral health, it will screen potential participants for HIV, hepatitis and trauma.
 Individuals who have or are at risk for chronic medical conditions will be considered priority populations and will be linked with services offered by community partners to ensure that the services (e.g., treatment for chronic medical conditions) will be continued after the end of the grant funding period.
 The key activities will be implemented by grant-funded primary and behavioral healthcare providers or other providers collaborating with the behavioral health care providers that have been selected.

 Screening for primary health and behavioral health, including screening for HIV, hepatitis, and trauma will be provided by grant-funded staff on site (at behavioral health clinics).
 A treatment team consisting of primary and behavioral health care providers, the participant and other family members, and other individuals identified by the participant will be formed for each participant.
 A grant-funded staff member will be assigned for case management and service coordination functions.
 Treatment will be provided directly by grant-funded staff of provider organizations for mental health and substance use disorders.
 Grant-funded staff will also monitor health indicators (e.g., blood pressure, HgbA1C, BMI) and follow-up participants to remind them of and assist them in adhering to their treatment plan.
 Grant-funded staff will refer those in need of more specialized care (e.g., HIV, eating disorders).
-For instance, participants receiving behavioral health care services but who have not previously received primary health care services from participating providers, and who have no medical homes will be provided with primary health care services by medical providers (e.g., nurse practitioners) employed by the participating provider organizations using grant funds.
+For instance, participants receiving behavioral health care services but who have not previously received primary health care services by medical providers (e.g., nurse practitioners) employed by the participating provider organizations using grant funds.
 The proposed project will involve primary health care providers of providers who have a medical home in the treatment plan and coordination of care of participants.